Hurricane Lorena intensifies off the western coast of Mexico as Kiko travels over open waters

 The weather agency warned of the risk of life-threatening flash floods and mudslides, especially in higher terrain.

-Lorena was centered Wednesday about 115 miles (185 kilometers) west-southwest of Cabo San Lucas, Mexico.
+Lorena was centered Wednesday about 145 miles (230 kilometers) west of Cabo San Lucas, Mexico.
 The storm had maximum sustained winds of 80 mph (130 kph) and was moving northwest at 16 mph (26 kph).

 Those living in northwestern Mexico and the Baja California peninsula were urged to monitor the progress of the storm.